haoguanqing/Build_It_Bigger/README.md

 * Added free and paid flavors to an app, and set up my build to share code between them
 * Factored reusable functionalities into Java/android libraries
-* Configure a multi project build to compile my libraries and app
+* Configured a multi project build to compile my libraries and app
-* Use the Gradle App Engine plugin to deploy a backend
+* Used the Gradle App Engine plugin to deploy a backend
-* Configure an integration test suite that runs against the local App Engine development server
+* Configured an integration test suite that runs against the local App Engine development server